whatisyourname0/whatisyourname0/README.md

 # **_TL;DR_**<br/>

-- 💻 Front-end Engineer, but other kkills included.
+- 💻 Front-end Engineer, but other skills included.
 - 💼 Any Work or Inquiries?
 Reach me, [email](mailto:mynameisjune111@gmail.com) <br/>
 - 📝 My Personal Blog : [https://0xffffffff.tistory.com/](https://0xffffffff.tistory.com/)

+👋<br/>
-👋Welcome to my personal Github Repository! <br/>
+Welcome to my personal Github Repository! <br/>
 My real name is Joon Ho Lee, and I live in Seoul, Korea, and undergraduate student in Yonsei University.
 My Career goal is to be an expert in Web Programming & front-end engineering, but my ultimate end is to be an end-to-end programmer. <br />
 My major is EEE, and I did my studies and projects in various languages.
 You can check out other repos I built! <br />
 I am truly self-motivated, and I expanded and will expand my limits in every way I can take, and possibilities I can enjoy and immerse. <br />